 But what caught my eye was their combination for the ingredients to stuff into a flour tortilla for a breakfast burrito.
 Sounded perfect to me, and I believe it is.

-Now this is what I call traditional.
+Now this is what I call a traditional Mexican Breakfast Burrito.

 What I liked most was the final trip to the oven to melt the cheese.
 This meant that there wasn’t a rush to have all the ingredients ready at exactly the same time so everything would stay nice and toasty.